 Optimize the Guest Experience

 If this is an issue for your hotel’s website, it must be corrected immediately.
-Don’t let it be a hassle for a traveler to book direct off your website.
-If you’re booking engine is complicated and/or fails to provide adequate information or photos of the rooms, then you may want to switch providers.
+Don’t let it be a hassle for a traveler to book direct off your site.
+If your booking engine is complicated and/or fails to provide adequate information or photos of the rooms, then you may want to switch providers.
 What’s the use of having a beautiful and well-crafted website when your booking engine doesn’t seem to provide the same kind of impact?
-For tips on finding the right kind of booking engine provider click here.
+For tips on finding the right type of booking engine provider click here.

-Let this year be the year of visual storytelling as you paint a picture for your audience.
+Let this year be the year of visual storytelling.
+Paint a picture for your audience.
 Amplify the experience of the hotel by creating a story that will engage the visitor and allow them to imagine themselves on a relaxing vacation with friends or family.
-Nothing showcases a hotel’s features and amenities and conveys a total hotel experience in a more compelling way than through an array of multimedia factions including photos, virtual tours, and videos.
+Nothing showcases a hotel’s features and amenities and conveys a total hotel experience more compellingly than through an array of multimedia factions including photos, virtual tours, and videos.

 When telling your hotel’s story, be authentic and informative.
 People, especially millennials do not like to be sold to so be cautious of using any ‘salesy’ words.
 Instead, mention any unique features that your hotel offers that would be of value to the potential guest.